mohanmca/MohanLearningGround/src/main/md/Tools/Data Engineering/SparkDataframe_Anki.md

 2. It is the default format;
 3. it uses snappy compression to compress the data.
 4. If the DataFrame is written as Parquet, the schema is preserved as part of the Parquet metadata.

+## Parquet file format

+1. Parquet files are stored in a directory structure that contains
+   1. the data files, metadata
+   2. a number of compressed files
+   3. some status files.
+   4. Metadata in the footer contains the version of the file format
+      1. the schema
+      2. column data such as the path, etc.

 ## How to create Parquet file using Pandas